indieisaconcept/grunt-feature/README.md

 ### Defining a feature

-Features are managed via `json` configuration files which are describe what the feature does and more importantly whether it should be enabled.
+Features are managed via `json` configuration files which are used to describe what a feature does and more importantly whether it should be enabled.

 If multiple configuration files are passed, these are deeply merged together with the resulting conguration file a combination of all options, either added or overriden.

 When managing multiple web-sites which share a common code base and build process, this provides scope to turn off common features and manage those which are localised.

 When defining features the resulting generated file will be namespaced based upon the source json object processed.